Diocese of Latina-Terracina-Sezze-Priverno: History

 et confessoris."
 The story of his African origins first appears in an anonymous local historian of Terracina belonging to the 17th and 18th centuries.
 It is rejected by Francesco Lanzoni as being without foundation.
 He also rejects the date of 444, preferring to place Silvianus in the 4th century.

-Agnellus, Bishop of Fundi, whose city had been destroyed, was appointed cardinalis sacerdos of the diocese of Terracina by Pope Gregory I.
+Agnellus, Bishop of Fondi, whose city had been destroyed, was appointed cardinalis sacerdos of the diocese of Terracina by Pope Gregory I.

 The sees of Piperno (Privernum) and Sezze (Setia), situated on the side of the Lepinian hills, were united to Terracina, perhaps by Pope Alexander III, or even earlier.
 The union of the three dioceses was confirmed by Pope Honorius III on 18 January 1217, during the episcopate of Simeone.

 On 16 July 1725, with the Bull "Regis Pacifici", Pope Benedict XIII restored the See of Piperno and Sezze, declaring them united aeque principaliter to the diocese of Terracina.

 Bishop Francesco Antonio Mondelli (1805) was exiled in 1809, for refusing to take the oath of loyalty to Napoleon, following the arrest, deposition and deportation of Pope Pius VII.
 He was deported first to the fortress of Chambéry in Savoy, and then to Trevoux in France.

 The Cistercian Abbey of Fossa Nuova is within the territory of this see.
 The diocese is immediately subject to the Holy See (Papacy).